vitalik/django-ninja/docs/docs/reference/csrf.md

 ```

-You can use the Django [ensure_csrf_cookie](https://docs.djangoproject.com/en/4.2/ref/csrf/#django.views.decorators.csrf.ensure_csrf_cookie) decorator on an unprotected route to make it include a `Set-Cookie` header for the CSRF token (note that the route decorator must come upper than the [ensure_csrf_cookie](https://docs.djangoproject.com/en/4.2/ref/csrf/#django.views.decorators.csrf.ensure_csrf_cookie) decorator).
+You can use the Django [ensure_csrf_cookie](https://docs.djangoproject.com/en/4.2/ref/csrf/#django.views.decorators.csrf.ensure_csrf_cookie) decorator on an unprotected route to make it include a `Set-Cookie` header for the CSRF token (note that the route decorator must be executed before (i.e. above) the [ensure_csrf_cookie](https://docs.djangoproject.com/en/4.2/ref/csrf/#django.views.decorators.csrf.ensure_csrf_cookie) decorator).

 You may use the [Using CSRF protection with AJAX](https://docs.djangoproject.com/en/4.2/howto/csrf/#using-csrf-protection-with-ajax) and [Setting the token on the AJAX request](https://docs.djangoproject.com/en/4.2/howto/csrf/#setting-the-token-on-the-ajax-request) part of the [How to use Django’s CSRF protection](https://docs.djangoproject.com/en/4.2/howto/csrf/) to know how to handle that CSRF protection token in your frontend code.